 1. Engineering bacterial two-component systems

-Bacterial two-component systems (TCSs) are the largest family of signal transduction pathways in nature and a treasure trove of genetically-encoded sensors for synthetic biology.
-However, TCSs are often difficult to study in their native organismal contexts.
-We have developed a suite of technologies enabling us to port TCSs into heterologous strains, discover their stimuli, and tailor their performance features.
-Our TCS discovery work is helping to elucidate how commensal and pathogenic bacteria interact with the human body and to program bacteria for medical, industrial, and other applications.
+Bacterial two-component systems (TCSs) are the largest family of signal transduction pathways in nature, and a treasure trove of genetically-encoded sensors for synthetic biology applications.
+However, TCSs are difficult to study in the bacteria in which they evolved.
+We have developed technologies for identifying TCSs within bacterial genomes, porting them into heterologous strains, discovering their stimuli, and optimizing their performance features.
+Our TCS engineering pipeline helping to elucidate how bacteria interact with diverse environments and to program bacteria to sense and respond to new stimuli for biotechnology applications.

 2. Engineering diagnostic & therapeutic bacteria